What All Retailers Should Know About Staple Goods

-Why Staple Goods Are So Important
+Why They Are So Important

 Shoppers seldom purchase staple goods based on price.
-This is powerful knowledge for a retailer.
+It is powerful knowledge for a retailer.
 Consider our golf pro shop example again.
-When you are about to tee off for a round of golf, you need balls and you are willing to pay more for them onsite since you need them immediately.
+When you are about to tee off for a round of golf, you need balls, and you are willing to pay more for them onsite since you need them immediately.
 On your way to a family picnic and need ice and drinks?
 You stop at the shop on the way just for the convenience.
 And while you may complain about the price, you still buy.

 The fastest way to lose customers is to run out of the staples in your store.
 When surveyed about retail store perceptions, customers reference being out of stock on the "basics" (staples) as one of their main reasons for shopping elsewhere.
 While retailers tend to focus on having the latest styles and trends, it's the basics that will drive your customers to shop elsewhere.

-Imagine going to a grocery store for bread and it was all out.
+Imagine going to a grocery store for bread, and it was all out.
 What would you think about that store?
 What would it do for your confidence or trust in that retailer?
 Would you return or shop elsewhere next time?
 If it was a staple good you needed, the chances are very high that you will vote with your feet and shop elsewhere from now on.